The following is a November 2017 update of the obituary of William A. Peeples II his son Stephen K. Peeples wrote in November 2003.

 In his illustrious life and career, Peeples earned one B.A. and two Masters Degrees, one each in History and Anthropology, traveled the world with the Navy and then as a travel editor, and raised two children who also became journalists.

-Though he never taught professionally, he was a great teacher, and many people learned much from him.
+Though he never taught professionally, he was an excellent teacher: Many people learned much from him.
 He found much joy and satisfaction in sharing what he learned through studying and living.

 Named after his paternal grandfather, Peeples was born at West Suburban Hospital in Oak Park, Illinois, on June 16, 1921, to Cornelius J. (“Neal”) Peeples, an executive of Chicago’s Pioneer Savings & Trust bank, and his wife, Mary-Florine Thielens (“M.F.”)
 Peeples, a community activist, club woman and member of the Daughters of the American Revolution.